SB-3735

 Plain Language

-Students and parents have the right to opt out of school-issued electronic devices, electronic textbooks, electronic assignments, and predictive analytics systems.
-Opting out of predictive analytics may not result in academic penalty.
-When a student or parent exercises any of these opt-out rights, the school must provide a comparable analog alternative — such as paper assignments, physical textbooks, or physical copies of required reading.
-This creates an affirmative obligation on schools to maintain non-digital alternatives.
+Students and parents have the right to opt out of school-issued electronic devices, electronic textbooks, electronic reading materials, electronic or online assignments, and predictive analytics systems without academic penalty.
+When the opt-out right is exercised, the school must provide a comparable analog alternative — such as paper assignments, physical textbooks, or printed reading materials.
+The predictive analytics opt-out is notable because it explicitly prohibits any academic penalty for exercising it.
+Schools must be prepared to offer non-digital equivalents for all digital educational resources.

 Statutory Text